jimmyyentran/rshell/README.md

 - Brackets
   - Double brackets are not supported
   - Empty arguments are treated as errors
-- Stat function looks through top level heirarchy so `/bin` exists even though it does not exist in the current directory.
-This is true for all directories that matches top level heirarchy names.

 ###Makefile
 - Makefile is buggy.
 Need to clean and rebuild at every compilation